Apple season is right around the corner. If you love apple desserts, these Smoked Grilled Apples are a must-try!

 There you have it.
 Our new favourite apple dessert.
 What a great way to enjoy apple season, and make grilling season last a little longer too.

-Try this smoked apple dessert after you visit the apple orchard.
 You will be amazed at how easy and delicious grilled whole apples are.
 In fact, don’t save them for dessert, they make a great brunch item too.
-I am enjoying one right now for LUNCH!
-I think pumpkin pie and smoked grilled apples will be on the Thanksgiving dessert menu this year.

 Smoked Grilled Apples Easy Dessert Recipe